nameofname/konamiLetters/README.md

 TODO :::
 ----
-- use babel and break up script into modules
+XXX- use babel and break up script into modules
-- make the array of characters pluggable.
+XXX- make the array of characters pluggable.
 - stop using jquery
 - create a pattern that will work for Danielle. ie. a monster face.
 - try to 'freeze' the letters on the page before moving things around.